-The course requires that student to research outside sources to gain insight into developing critical thinking skills essential for patient management.
+The course requires that student to research outside sources to gain insight and development of critical thinking skills essential for patient management.
 The course will introduce a systematic approach to the development of a differential diagnosis using sound reasoning skills that have been gained over the course of the student's studies.
 In addition algorithms will be introduced as an aid.
 The understandings of the concepts presented are absolutely essential to become a successful Chiropractor.
 Emphasis will be placed on common conditions the Chiropractor will encounter during practice.
-Students are assigned to a group project (presentation) and question writing skills will be developed.